Telugu literature: Addanki poetic inscription

-The Jain Literature Phase (850-1000 AD)
+Telugu Jain literature (850–1000 AD)

 Historically, Vemulawada was a Jain knowledge hub and played a significant role in patronizing Jain literature and poets.
 1980's excavations around Vemulawada revealed and affirmed the existence of Telugu Jain literature between 850-1000 AD.

-Adikavi Pampa had written a Telugu work named Jinendra Puranam, a Jain work written in 941 CE.

 Malliya Rechana

 Malliya Rechana (940 CE) composed the first Telugu poetic prosody book Kavijanasrayam (pre-Nannayya chandassu) around 940 AD.
 This was a popular one and referred by many poets.
 There seems to be even an earlier prosody book by Rechana's guru Vaadindra Chudamani which is not available.

 Veturi Prabhakara Sastry in 1900s mentioned the existence of Pre-Nannayya Chandassu in Raja Raja Narendra Pattabhisheka Sanchika.
 Accurate dating of this piece of literature happened after the 1980s discoveries in Karimnagar.

 The Age of the Purāṇas (1020–1400 CE)

 This is the period of Kavi Trayam or Trinity of Poets.
 Nannayya, Tikkana and Yerrapragada (or Errana) are known as the Kavi Trayam.